The world is on fire.. Technology enters the battle

 poles, sea level rise, and an increase in sea level.
 Earth's heat is

-increasingly and irreversibly.
 The importance of investing in

-climate technology The report indicated the great
+The report indicated the great

 importance of investing in climate technology, and using modern technologies to